Shreeyak/pytorch-lightning-segmentation-template/README.md

  - `LogMedia._log_images_to_wandb()`
  - `LogMedia._save_results_to_disk()`

+##### Notes:

-LogMedia currently supports the Weights and Biases logger only.
+- LogMedia currently supports the Weights and Biases logger only.
+- By default, LogMedia only saves the latest samples to disk.
+To save the results from each step/epoch, pass `save_latest_only=False`.

 #### EarlyStopping